Table of contents

 - People older than 60

-- People with autoimmune diseases such as type 1 diabetes and coeliac disease
+- People with autoimmune diseases such as type 1 diabetes, Addison’s disease, and celiac disease

 - People with a family history of thyroid condition